ARMmbed/mbed-littlefs/DESIGN.md

 While this lookahead approach still has an asymptotic runtime of O(n^2) to scan all of storage, the lookahead reduces the practical runtime to a reasonable amount.
-Bit-vectors are surprisingly compact, given only 16 bytes, the lookahead could track 128 blocks.
+Bit-vectors are surprisingly compact.
+Given only 16 bytes, the lookahead could track 128 blocks.
 For a 4Mbyte flash chip with 4Kbyte blocks, the littlefs would only need 8 passes to scan the entire storage.